Hari-Harish-24/Python_Flask/README.md

 Steps :

 1 .
-Save All the files in a folder named templates (Must*) 2 .
-Open the cmd in the location where the folders you saved 3 .
+Save All the files in a folder named templates (Must*) 2 . run the command pip install flask in your python terminal 3 .
+Open the cmd in the location where the folders you saved 4 .
 Run the command in Cmd >> python app.py